descendsphere/route-render/docs/DESIGN.md

 *   The width of the corridor is derived from the "Route Width" UI setting.
 *   When "Clamp to Ground" is disabled, the route is rendered using the original 3D `polyline` to accurately represent elevation changes.
 *   The `renderRoute` function was updated to be robust, correctly calculating the bounding sphere from either a `corridor` or a `polyline` entity.

+## 9. Shareable URLs

+To allow users to easily share links to specific routes, the application automatically updates the browser's URL when a route is loaded.

+### 9.1.
+URL Parameters
+Two URL parameters are used to load routes:
+*   `?route_id=...`: Used for pre-packaged "static" routes that are part of the application's built-in library.
+*   `?url=...`: Used for routes loaded from an external URL.

+### 9.2.
+Implementation
+*   A private `_updateShareableUrl(route)` method in the `App` class is the central point for all URL updates.
+*   This method is called from `renderRoute()` whenever a route is successfully loaded, and from `clearRoute()` to remove the parameters when no route is active.
+*   It uses the `window.history.pushState()` API to update the URL in the address bar without causing a page reload.
+*   The logic correctly distinguishes between `static` and `url` routes to generate the appropriate URL parameter.
+*   Routes loaded from local files (`sourceType: 'file'`) are not shareable, so the URL parameters are cleared when they are active.